johnyob/omniml/tex/response.md

 planning to stick to monomorphic records as our driving vehicle, but better highlight that we are really looking for a general solution, rather than support for this particular language feature.

+[^1] Infact, we use weak 'choice' variables (filled with shapes) as a mechanism to implement suspended constraints (in particular, backpropagation).